Projects

 Distylous and homostylous Linum.

-Supergenes are tighly linked clusters of genes which control complex adaptive phenotypic polymorphisms, and that are inherited as a unit.
+Supergenes are genomic regions harboring multiple loci controlling a multi-trait phenotypic polymorphism, and where genetic variation is structured into two or more divergent haplotypes due to suppressed recombination.
 Supergenes are important for a wide range of balanced polymorphisms in natural populations.
 An emerging insight from studies of supergenes in disparate systems is that they exhibit great similarities from an evolutionary genetic perspective.
 However, many fundamental questions remain regarding the tempo and mode of supergene evolution.
+Linum grandiflorum Linum perenne

 Evolutionary consequences of plant mating system shifts